 During the participant-centered planning process, case managers explain services and service options including consumer directed services as defined in E-1-e.
-The Consumer Directed Specialist will provide ongoing support to the participant and his/her case manager throughout the participant's use of this option to process and submit required documentation.
+The DOH/DDD Consumer-Directed Specialist and case manager provide ongoing information and assistance.

 The participant may use consumer directed personal assistance exclusively or in conjunction with agency managed services.
 They may change their selection at any time.